squest/alfa-mark/README.md

 ## The challenges

-First challenge: Render a page with 10 <li> content grabbed from a database (10 queries) serving 100 requests each time.
+First challenge: Render a page with a size-10 loop content grabbed from a database (10 queries) serving 100 requests each time.

 ## Preliminary results